 Image created by BING Copilot in response to the prompt: Create an image of AI as an embodied thing.

 Generative Artificial Intelligence is a type of machine learning that has prompted the recent discussion on the use of artificial intelligence in education.
-It is a type of deep-learning model which can take existing raw data, such as the entirety of Wikipedia, and learn to create new, unseen data, such as a essays or images, when it is prompted to.
-Generative AI learns through solving problems and receiving feedback, and if it for this reason you may often hear about the importance of creating clear, precise prompts when engaging with Chat GPT or similar applications.
+It is a type of deep-learning model that can take existing raw data, such as the entirety of Wikipedia, and learn to create new, unseen data, such as essays or images when prompted.
+Generative AI learns through solving problems and receiving feedback, and it is for this reason that you may often hear about the importance of creating clear, precise prompts when engaging with Chat GPT or similar applications.

 Image created by BING Copilot in response to the prompt: Create an image of generative AI as an embodied thing.